chenxiaolong/avbroot/README.md

 1. Reboot into fastboot mode and unlock the bootloader if it isn't already unlocked.
 This will trigger a data wipe.

-2. When setting things up for the first time, the device must already be running the correct OS.
-Flash the original unpatched OTA if needed.

-3. Extract the partition images from the patched OTA that are different from the original.
+2. Extract all the partition images from the patched OTA.

     ```bash
     avbroot ota extract \
         --input /path/to/ota.zip.patched \
-        --directory extracted
+        --directory extracted \
+        --all \
+        --fastboot
     ```

-4. Flash the partition images that were extracted.
+3. Flash the partition images that were extracted.

-    For each partition inside `extracted/`, except for `system`, run:

     ```bash
-    fastboot flash <partition> extracted/<partition>.img
+    ANDROID_PRODUCT_OUT=extracted fastboot flashall
     ```

-    Then, reboot into recovery's fastbootd mode and flash `system`:
+    Note that this only flashes the OS partitions.
+The bootloader and modem/radio partitions are left untouched due to fastboot limitations.
+If they are not already up to date or if unsure, after fastboot completes, follow the steps in the [updates section](#updates) to sideload the patched OTA once.
+Sideloading OTAs always ensures that all partitions are up to date.

+    Alternatively, for Pixel devices, running `flash-base.sh` from the factory image will also do the trick.

+4. Set up the custom AVB public key in the bootloader.

     ```bash
-    fastboot reboot fastboot
-    fastboot flash system extracted/system.img
-    ```

-5. Set up the custom AVB public key in the bootloader.

-    ```bash
     fastboot erase avb_custom_key
     fastboot flash avb_custom_key /path/to/avb_pkmd.bin
     ```

-6. **[Optional]** Before locking the bootloader, reboot into Android once to confirm that everything is properly signed.
+5. **[Optional]** Before locking the bootloader, reboot into Android once to confirm that everything is properly signed.

     Install the Magisk or KernelSU app and run the following command: